Cornell-MAE-UG/fa25-portfolio-castiel-li/_projects/engrd-2210-analysis.md

 #### Assumptions
 - Steady-state
 - The system does not do work
-- There is no heat transfer between the system and surroundings
+- There is no heat transfer between the system and the surroundings
 - Negligible kinetic and potential energy changes
 - Mass flow rate = 2.5 kg/s for coolant
 - Constant specific heat = 4.18 kJ/kg K for coolant